The department is consistently ranked among the best in the nation:

-The Department of Criminology, Law and Society conducts research and teaching activities that focus on the causes, manifestations, and consequences of criminal behavior, methods of controlling criminal behavior, and the relationships and interactions between law, social structure and cultural practices.
-Courses include overviews of American legal systems, forms of criminal behavior, legal and criminal theory, social science and the law, punishment theory and processes, inequalities and injustice, and regulatory issues, in addition to substantive areas of law such as family, criminal, environmental, immigration, procedural, and constitutional.
+The Department of Criminology, Law and Society conducts research and teaching activities that focus on the causes, manifestations, and consequences of criminal behavior, methods of social control, and the relationships and interactions between law, social structure and cultural practices.
+Courses include overviews of American legal systems, criminological and socio-legal theory, social science and the law, punishment theory and processes, inequalities and injustice, and regulatory issues, in addition to substantive areas of law such as family, criminal, environmental, immigration, procedural, and constitutional.

 CLS has a distinctive history.
 The department began as an emphasis within the program of Social Ecology, which was founded in 1970 by Professor Arnold Binder, a key figure in both CLS and the field of criminology.
 The purpose of the School of Social Ecology was and is "to train undergraduate and graduate students to analyze research and policy questions from a broad, ecological perspective that integrates multiple disciplines and links basic theory and research with community problem-solving."
 Criminology, Law and Society became a formal department with both an undergraduate major and Ph.D. program in 1991.
 Since then, CLS faculty have trained numerous undergraduate and graduate students over almost three decades.
 Graduates work in both the public and private sectors and at colleges and universities around the country.
 The CLS curriculum offers a broad array of topics for both undergraduate and graduate study that are central to crime and its control, social policy, and the law.
 In keeping with the main tenet of Social Ecology, faculty and students approach these subjects from a multidisciplinary perspective.

 We offer a highly selective Ph.D. program designed to train the next generation of scholars in criminology and social-legal studies.
 We offer an emphasis in Race and Justice Studies that any graduate student can take to complement their current Ph.D. program and make them more competitive in their chosen field.
 We also provide two innovative primarily online masters programs designed to further the education of working professionals in law and criminal justice, and we offer a distinctive undergraduate major in Criminology, Law and Society.